griffinsharp/influncd/README.md

 Throughout all my research for this project, I really could not find one good example of what I was trying to do as far as mapping individual slices of a piechart to unique images.
 I tried many different solutions, but ulimately what I went with was saving each image to an svg 'pattern' with an id set to the image's unique url given from Firebase mentioned in the above snippet.

-As I iterate through each artist and select their slice on the DOM by unique ID, I give it a fill of `url(#${url})`.
-Since D3 paths are technically svgs, it finds the associated pattern/image under 'defs' with the matching ID, which is just `#firebase_url`, and it simply fills the path's background with the pattern/image.
+As I iterate through each artist and select their slice on the DOM by unique ID, I give it a fill of `url(#${url})` via `JS` interpolation to handle many different image urls.
+Since D3 paths are essentially [svgs](https://www.dashingd3js.com/svg-paths-and-d3js), it finds the associated pattern/image under 'defs' with the matching ID, which is just `#firebase_url`, and it simply fills the path's background with the pattern/image.
 A path stroke is added, along with a `D3` `.transition()` + `duration()`, and a callback to `arcTweenEnter`, which is a function that handle's the initial loading animation of the slices when the graph first appears.

 ## Architecture and Technologies
 This project will be implemented with the following technologies: